Whissi/shorewall/Shorewall-lite/README.txt

-This is the Shorewall-lite development 4.3 branch of SVN.
+This is the Shorewall-lite stable 4.4 branch of Git.